mattwatsoncodes/restrict-content-by-role/readme.txt

 6. After admin permission set, an editor can no longer see the page in the admin panel

 == Changelog ==

+= 3.3.0 =
+* Added 'Public Access' role, to restrict pages to logged in users
+* Fixed an issue that prevented Tree Page View from working with the plugin

 = 3.2.0 =
 * Added checkbox to allow redirects back to the originally requested URL